moneroexamples/onion-monero-blockchain-explorer/README.md

 ```

 ##### Compile and run the explorer
-Once the Monero is compiled and setup, the explorer can be downloaded and compiled
+Once the Monero is compiles, the explorer can be downloaded and compiled
 as follows:

 ```bash